Skip to main content

 AI Sustainability Project Wins Big at SSU’s 2024 Research, Scholarship & Creativity Symposium

 he Center For Environmental Inquiry (CEI) congratulates Sonoma State students Sean Belingheri, Luis Carmona, Brody Lang, Ben Southard, and Skylar Winter for winning two top awards at the 2024 SSU Research, Scholarship & Creativity Symposium – Best Water Research Poster and Best Overall Research Poster.
-Their project, AI & Water Sustainability in Large Language Models, explored the importance of establishing Sustainable AI, to ensure that resources such as water and electricity are used ethically, so that the growth of the AI industry does not put a strain on communities who also rely on these resources or lead to a broadening of “societal inequalities.”

 The Center For Environmental Inquiry (CEI) congratulates Sonoma State students Sean Belingheri, Luis Carmona, Brody Lang, Ben Southard, and Skylar Winter for winning two top awards at the 2024 SSU Research, Scholarship & Creativity Symposium – Best Water Research Poster and Best Overall Research Poster.